 Government remittances consist of amounts such as sales taxes and payroll withholding taxes required to be paid to government authorities and are recognized when the amounts come due.
-Government remittances of \$20,361 (2019 - \$18,523) are included in accounts payable and accrued liabilities.
+Government remittances of \$8,331 (2021 - \$24,246) are included in accounts payable and accrued liabilities.

-6 Due to related parties
+6 Related parties